Edge Impulse Intern - project dashboard

 User testing

-I made clickable prototypes and ran the testing with 5 engineers with different focus on machine learning.
+I made clickable prototypes and ran the testing with 5 users.
 I facilitate them to use my prototype and learn their thoughts.

 Transcript of UX testing